s02singh/TenaCity/README.md

 # Tenacity

-## Login Credentials
+## Login Credentials and Testing Tips
 Username: Dummy
 Password: password

 Note: you can create your own account using Google auth, but we suggest using this test account.
 Also, for optimal testing, please test after March 23, 2024, 3pm to ensure you have a full quota Firebase to work with, but it should be fine to test either way.
+After you create a new health based habit, please close and relaunch the app to link your Health data to our app.
+This was to prevent unnecessary Firebase writes and ensure a working app during testing.
+Also, to test the Health linking, please use your physical device instead of a simulator.

 ## Overview
 On average, it typically requires 66 days for a behavior to solidify into a habit, with consistent daily practice often posing a challenge (such as maintaining a daily workout routine).
 In aiding users in the growth of daily habits, we propose TenaCity, an iOS application designed for tracking habit streaks.
 Each habit will be represented by a building, and users will find motivation through features like creating a city of buildings and observing their friends' progress in their own cities, with the ability to create group habits with them.